Nath-JsnB/Internship-Assessment-2/README.md

 # Per-Room HVAC Control System

-This project demonstrates a complete, secure, and robust middleware system for per-room temperature monitoring and HVAC control, integrating a legacy REST API with modern MQTT-based IoT sensors.
+This project integrates a legacy REST API with modern MQTT-based IoT sensors to demonstrate a comprehensive, safe, and reliable middleware system for HVAC control and per-room temperature monitoring.

 ---